 Let your communication skills and attention to detail shine through with a technically sound essay.

 It’s one thing to put your heart and soul into your writing, but it will be hard for the admissions staff to see a nursing student with bad spelling and grammar throughout the entire essay.

 Present yourself properly in the written word to show them you are meticulous and well-spoken.

 Your nursing program application should be straightforward if you study the requirements and follow the deadlines.

 Knowing why you are applying to the specific course and outlining your strengths to match up with the rigors of the coursework is an excellent mindset to shape your resume and personal essay.

-It is essential to highlight your personality and motivations in order to stand out from the crowd, especially if you are applying for a high-demand course.
+It is essential to highlight your personality and motivations to stand out from the crowd, especially when applying for a high-demand course.